thenativeweb/buntstift/README.md

 ### Configuring buntstift

-By default, buntstift tries to use reasonable defaults.
+Without any manual configuration, buntstift tries to use reasonable defaults.
 However, sometimes you may need to change its configuration.
 For that, first use the `getConfiguration` function to get the current configuration:

 ```javascript
 const configuration = buntstift.getConfiguration();